New Ethiopia PM seeks Eritrea dialogue

 The two countries have had poor relations since a two-year border war, which claimed 70,000 lives.

-Mr Ahmed was chosen to lead the ruling coalition after the unexpected resignation of Prime Minister Hailemariam Desalegn in February.
+Mr Abiy - who was chosen to lead the ruling coalition after the unexpected resignation of Prime Minister Hailemariam Desalegn in February - said the country was ready to resolve differences between the two peoples, who are "not only intertwined in interests but also in blood".

+But Eritrea's information minister Yemane Gebre Meskel told the BBC relations cannot be resolved until Ethiopia withdraws "from the occupied territories".

+Ethiopia still holds land at the heart of the 1998-2000 conflict, around the town of Badme, even though an international court said it fell within Eritrean territory more than 15 years ago.

+"The ball has stayed for too long in Ethiopia's court," Mr Yemane said.
+"There is no dispute as the litigation process ended 16 years ago.
+Ethiopia needs to honour its treaty obligations and respect Eritrea's sovereignty and territorial integrity by withdrawing from the occupied territories - including Badme.

+"Peace will indeed be beneficial to the two peoples but obviously, this must be predicated on respect of international law, which Ethiopia continues to flout to date."

-He is Ethiopia's first Oromo leader - an ethnic group which has led anti-government protests for three decades.
+Mr Abiy is Ethiopia's first Oromo leader - an ethnic group which has been at the centre of anti-government protests since 2016.

 State television channel ETV broadcast his speech live after he was sworn in.

-Mr Ahmed said the country was ready to resolve differences between the two peoples, who are "not only intertwined in interests but also in blood".

-Mr Desalegn, while in power, had accused Eritrea of backing anti-government protests in the country.
+Mr Hailemariam, while in power, had accused Eritrea of backing anti-government protests in the country.

-Eritrea has made no comment since Mr Ahmed was nominated to replace Mr Desalegn.

 The two countries fought a bloody two-year struggle between 1998 and 2000.
 Eritrea had previously fought a 30-year independence campaign against Ethiopia after its annexation in 1962.